orangeduck/Cello/README.md

 }
 ```

 Throwing an exception will jump the program control to the innermost `catch` block where it must be handled (exceptions to not propagate outward).
 To catch an exception one must put a reference to the thrown object.
-Any objacet can be thrown and caught as an Exception in C+ so users can create their own Exception types or find other applications for the semanitcs.
+Any object can be thrown and caught as an Exception in C+ so users can create their own Exception types or find other applications for the semanitcs.
 The thrown message will be preserved internally, but be careful of throwing stack memory which may become invalidated when jumping to the new location.

 More More More More More Examples
 ---------------------------------